Common Causes and Solutions of Testing Errors

 • Conductive FOD is present near connectors/contacts.

-• Nicked wires in the DUT or Test fixture.
+• Nicked wires in the DUT or test fixture.

 • Damaged dielectric on connector.